 Hiscox (HCXLF) Receives a Buy from Peel Hunt

-Currently, the analyst consensus on Hiscox is a Moderate Buy with an average price target of $14.23.
+Currently, the analyst consensus on Hiscox is a Moderate Buy with an average price target of $14.23, a 37.5% upside from current levels.
+In a report issued on May 12, BNP Paribas also maintained a Buy rating on the stock with a £13.75 price target.

 See today’s analyst top recommended stocks >>